GPT-4Chan: Controversy

-The release of GPT-4chan to the public caused a lot of reactions and responses from various audiences.
-On the /pol/ board, the model’s posts and replies attracted a lot of attention and engagement from other users, who were mostly unaware of the model’s identity and nature.
+The release of GPT-4chan to the public received reactions and responses from various audiences.
+On the /pol/ board, the model’s posts and replies attracted attention and engagement from other users, who were mostly unaware of the model’s identity and nature.
 Some users praised the model for its intelligence, creativity, and humor, and agreed with its opinions and views.
 Some users challenged the model for its ignorance, inconsistency, and absurdity, and disagreed with its claims and arguments.
 Some users tried to troll, bait, or expose the model, and attempted to trick or test it with various questions and scenarios.
-The model’s posts and replies also generated a lot of controversy and conflict among the users, who often engaged in heated and violent debates and fights with each other.
+The model’s posts and replies also generated controversy and conflict among the users, who often engaged in heated and violent debates and fights with each other.

-On Hugging Face, the model’s page received a lot of visits and requests from users who wanted to try out and experiment with the model.
-The model’s page also received a lot of feedback and reviews from users who rated and commented on the model.
-However, with the controversy of the model, access to it was gated and then disabled on Hugging Face for concerns about the potential harm the model could cause.
-The incident was notable for the direct intervention of CEO Clément Delangue in the talk pages, a very unusual occurrence compared to the normal practices of content moderation.
+On Hugging Face, the model’s page received visits and requests from users who wanted to experiment with the model.
+Thd page also received feedback and reviews from users who rated and commented on the model.
+However, with the controversy of the model, access was gated and then disabled on Hugging Face for concerns about the potential harm it could cause.
+The incident was notable for the direct intervention of CEO Clément Delangue in the talk pages, an unusual occurrence compared to the normal practices of content moderation.

-The release of GPT-4chan also sparked a lot of media coverage and public attention, as various news outlets and social media platforms reported and commented on the model’s project.
-On YouTube, the model’s video received a lot of views and interactions from viewers who watched and followed the project.
+The release of GPT-4chan also sparked media coverage and public attention.
+On YouTube, the model’s video received views and interactions from people who watched and followed the project.
 Furthermore, a petition condemning the deployment of GPT-4chan gained over 300 signatures from technology experts.